fullstackfreelancer/ce_timeline/README.md

 This extension provides a new content element of type "Timeline" (ce_timeline) that contains inline records of different timeline entries.
 Please note that this is not a plugin and there are no records visible in any list view by default.
 Feel free to use the code or the extension as a basis for your own stuff.

+## Upgrade from version 1.0.0 to version 2.0.0
+- Overwrite/install the extension
+- Go to Maintenance > Analyze Database Structure and remove some tables that we don't need anymore
+- Clear all caches and have fun!

 ## Features

 - User friendly and very easy to handle